MarcusVRdoN/MarcusVRdoN/README.md

 ## Hi there, my name's Marcus V. 👋
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/marcusvrdon)](https://www.linkedin.com/in/marcusvrdon)

-> I'm a very enthusiasm developer and expert in challenges and deadlines.
-I believe that my work contributes to the accomplishment of the goals of the company.
+>As a professional web developer, I thrive on overcoming challenges and meeting deadlines.
+I firmly believe that the work I produce makes a significant contribution to the company's objectives.
+I am excited about the opportunity to collaborate with your esteemed team.
 >
-> In my carrer I've been able to learn how to write code efficiently in a diverse teams, improve legacy code in many projects and implement new features according to the client’s needs.
+>Throughout my professional career, I have acquired a wealth of experience in coding with a focus on efficiency, collaborating with diverse teams, improving legacy code in numerous projects, and implementing new features to meet the specific requirements of clients.
+My expertise in these areas has been honed through a combination of practical experience and academic study, and I am confident in my ability to deliver high-quality results on any task that falls within my purview.
 >
-> My passion for web development started when I built my first "hello world" on a technical course.
-It was an amazing feeling.
-Since then I've been focusing on website development, web applications and mobile apps.
+>My love for web development sparked from building my first "hello world" on a technical course.
+Since then, I have been honing my skills in website development, web applications, and mobile apps.
+>
+>It seems to me that your company is an innovative and lively organization like taking on new challenges.
+This is precisely what I have been searching for.
+I possess strong determination, passion, and exceptional adaptability, which I believe would make me a valuable asset to your team.
+>
+>So, feel free to reach out to me so we can discuss how we might collaborate to achieve positive outcomes.
+See you soon!
 <br>

 Here are some ideas of what I’m currently working on:

 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning [React Native](https://reactnative.dev/), [TypeScript](https://www.typescriptlang.org/) e [GraphQL](https://graphql.org/)
+- 🌱 I’m currently learning Multi Clouds, Containerization, and [NestJS](https://nestjs.com/)
 - 👯 I’m looking to collaborate on JavaScript projects of any type and framework
-- 🤔 I’m looking for help with freelances and international apply
+- 🤔 I’m looking for help with freelance and international apply
-- 💬 Ask me about Front-end, Vue.js, React and JavaScript
+- 💬 Ask me about Front-end, Back-end, JavaScript, TypeScript, React, Next.js, Node.js, Serverless, AWS
 - 📫 How to reach me: [marcusvrdon@gmail.com](mailto:marcusvrdon@gmail.com)
 <!-- - 😄 Pronouns: enthusiasm developer, challenges, deadlines -->
 <!-- - ⚡ Fun fact: ... -->